yoon0718/for-your-meal/README.md

 # for-your-meal
-This project is a food recommendation refrigerator using voice recognition.
+This project is a food recommendation refrigerator system using voice recognition.